4ervonec19/SIR-Model/readme.md

 ![](gr2.png)

-For sure, probability can't be greater than 1, but if we get some assumption, we may realize the similar trends of plotted lines.
+For sure, probability can't be greater than 1, but if we got some assumption, we might realize the similar trends of plotted lines.